shautvast/crudlang/README.md

   - ease of use for CRUD operations, like automatic mapping from sql rows to json
 - a simple, yet powerful language
 - urls are made up of directories and filenames
-- a controller sourcefile is a file with the .ctl extension
+- a controller sourcefile is a file named web.crud
 - likewise:
-    - .svc services
+    - service.crud for services
-    - .cl service clients (that call other services)
-    - .dao database access code (not objects)
+    - db.crud database access code
-    - .qc queueconsumers
-    - .qp queueproducers
-    - .utl utilities
+    - util.crud utilities
+- it is not mandatory to have services.
+You can put all your logic in a controller.
 - there is a strict calling hierarchy.
-A service can not call a controller.
+A service cannot call a controller.
 It can only go 'down'.
+- and it can only access functions in its own subtree.
+Generic code should be put higher up in the tree.
-- Services can not call other services, because that is the recipe for spaghetti.
+- Therefore, services cannot call other services, because that is the recipe for spaghetti.
 Refactor your logic, abstract and put lower level code in utilities.
-- Utilities are allowed to call other utilities.
-OMG, spaghetti after all!
-TBD
-- Automatic memory management using an arena per call
 - openapi support

 ### An interpreter written in Rust.